Re-Imagine Stouffville - Official Plan Review

 Employment Area Policy Review and Official Plan Amendment

-Wednesday May 20, 2026 at 7:00 pm
+Public Meeting, May 20, 2026 at 7:00 pm

-The Town has prepared a draft Employment Area Discussion Paper to support updating the Official Plan’s Employment Area policies and land use designations.
-The Discussion Paper provides background information, key considerations, and recommendations to ensure conformity with the Provincial Planning Statement, 2024, while supporting long‑term economic development.
-The draft Discussion Paper is now available for public and stakeholder review in the Document Library.
+The Town hosted a Public Open House on April 20, 2026, concurrently with the ReZone + ReDesign project to present a draft Employment Area Discussion Paper, and receive feedback and questions.
+The Discussion Paper provided background information, key considerations, and recommendations to ensure conformity with the PPS, 2024, while supporting long-term economic development.
+The Discussion Paper is available for review in the Document Library.

-In September 2025, The Minister of Municipal Affairs and Housing approved the Town’s New Official Plan, in part with modifications.
+In September 2025, The Minister of Municipal Affairs and Housing approved the Town’s Official Plan, 2025 in part with modifications.
 The Minister withheld a decision on the employment area policies and land use designations, which have been deferred, until such time as the Town reviews and updates the policies to implement the Provincial Planning Statement (PPS), 2024.

-Recent changes to the Planning Act and the new PPS 2024, revised the definition of employment areas to more narrowly focus on manufacturing and research and development uses in connection with manufacturing, warehousing, goods movement, associated retail and office, and ancillary facilities.
+Recent changes to the Planning Act and the PPS 2024, revised the definition of employment areas to more narrowly focus on manufacturing and research and development uses in connection with manufacturing, warehousing, goods movement, associated retail and office, and ancillary facilities.
 Furthermore, the definition specifically excludes institutional, office, and commercial and retail uses, not associated with a primary employment use.
 This change necessitates a comprehensive review of uses within the Town’s employment areas.
 The review considers whether the lands occupied by these uses should continue to be included in or removed from the Town’s protected employment areas.

 The Employment Area Policy Review is being undertaken concurrently with the Town’s ReZone + ReDesign project, and includes the following phases: